Finding the Thread: How Career Storytelling Helps You Get Hired

 They show up differently.
 Interviews feel more conversational.
 Networking feels more genuine.
 Writing becomes more focused and specific.

-They don’t just prepare materials.
-They become more grounded in their own story.
+They don't just prepare materials.
+They become more grounded in their own Career Story.

 Why This Work Matters at the End of the Year